Cultural engagement at the BMW Group.

 Art fairs and biennales.

-BMW maintains long-term and sustainable partnerships with the most important and prestigious art fairs around the world.
-In doing so BMW is by no means interested in mere logo placement.
-We provide VIP shuttle service and, together with our partners, develop new formats that promote exchange of ideas and thoughts between art fairs and their visitors.
-BMW supports Art Basel in Switzerland, Miami Beach and Hong Kong, the Frieze Art Fair in London and Frieze Masters, the Frieze New York, Paris Photo – and its American derivative Paris Photo LA, the TEFAF in the Netherlands, the Gallery Weekend Berlin, the KIAF – Korea International Art Fair in Seoul, the Berlin Biennale and the Kochi-Muziris Biennale in India.
-MINI is also involved with the abc – art berlin contemporary.
+The BMW Group maintains long-term and sustainable partnerships with the most important and prestigious art fairs around the world.
+In doing so, BMW is by no means interested in mere logo placement.
+BMW also provides VIP shuttle services and, together with its partners, develops new formats that promote exchange of ideas and thoughts between art fairs and their visitors.

 Preis der Nationalgalerie.

 “The Preis der Nationalgalerie has established itself in recent years as the most significant national award for contemporary art.
-Even the list of artists who were nominated but did not receive the prize reads like a “who’s who” of the international art scene.
-We are delighted to have accompanied this development as a long-standing partner,” commented Maximilian Schöberl, Senior Vice President Corporate and Intergovernmental Affairs, BMW Group.
+Even the list of artists who were nominated but did not receive the prize reads like a 'who's who' of the international art scene.
+We are delighted to have accompanied this development as a long-standing partner,” commented Maximilian Schoberl, Head of BMW Group Corporate and Governmental Affairs and Executive Vice President.

 Architecture and design.

-BMW can look back on nearly one hundred years of design by people, for people.
-The common goal is an optimised, coherent vehicle design process.
-In 2006, the independent BMW Group subsidiary, Designworks USA, opened its third globally operating design studio.
-Adrian van Hooydonk, head of BMW Group Design since March 2009, and his team, are working to implement a design philosophy for fascinating products with strong emotional appeal.
-Perfection and innovation in technology and design are the hallmark of all BMW Group products.
+The BMW Group can look back on more than one hundred years of design by people, for people.
+In 2006, the independent BMW Group subsidiary, Designworks USA, opened its third international design studio.
+Adrian van Hooydonk, Senior Vice President of BMW Group Design since March 2009, and his team are working to implement a design philosophy for fascinating products with strong emotional appeal.
+The BMW Museum, which reopened in 2008, allows visitors to experience the synthesis of architecture and design up close: The exhibition centres around 125 original exhibits in 25 exhibition areas.
+A large number of international discussion forums and projects on the subject of design offer further opportunities for exchange between experts and interested members of the public.

 Culture at the BMW Group.